- Normal precautions

 Security Status Last Updated: 17 March 2020

 There are a significant number of COVID-19 cases in Moldova and there is a National Public Health Emergency in place.
-Travellers should take all necessary precautions when travelling in Moldova, and ensure that they follow any guidance regarding Covid-19 issued by the local authorities.
+All those travelling in Moldova should take all necessary precautions, and ensure that they follow any guidance regarding COVID-19 issued by the local authorities.

-From 9th October, all travellers arriving from Ireland must self-isolate for 14 days after arriving in Moldova.
-This list of countries subject to these restrictions is updated every two weeks and is available on the website of the Moldovan Ministry of Foreign Affairs
+All passengers arriving in Moldova from Ireland must self-isolate for 14 days after arriving, as Ireland is on the Moldovan Government’s “Red List” of countries which are considered a high epidemiological risk.
+This The list of countries subject to these restrictions, is updated every two weeks, and is available on the website of the Moldovan Ministry of Foreign Affairs.

 Additional information on COVID-19 can be found via the following links:

 Visitors to the Republic of Moldova should be aware of the possibility of public demonstrations.
 These should be avoided, particularly in the context of the ongoing pandemic.
-Travellers in Moldova should keep up to date with local developments and take additional care.
+Visitors to Moldova should keep up to date with local developments and take additional care.
 You should remain vigilant and follow the advice of local authorities at all times.

 As there is no resident Irish Embassy in the Republic of Moldova, we are limited in the help as can offer you in an emergency situation.
 However, if you need assistance, please contact the Irish Embassy in Bucharest.